 Some of the new designs even provide a Wi-Fi module with the unit.
 When partnered with an app on your smartphone, you can control the temperature of your water wherever you have a data connection.

 Life is better when everyone has the hot water access they want.
-When you purchase one of the best electric water heaters for 2018, you’ll take another step toward making your house become a comfortable home.
+When you purchase one of the best electric water heaters, you’ll take another step toward making your house become a comfortable home.